-The master type (representative specimen) of Uroplatus garamaso demonstrates the striking tail and body coloration of this new species.
+The master type (representative specimen) of Uroplatusgaramaso displays the striking tail and body coloration of this new species.
 Source: Dr. Mark D. Scherz, Natural History Museum of Denmark

-The research team collected data on the genetics, morphology and distribution of the species.
+The research team collected data on the species' genetics, morphology and distribution.
 They conducted multiple expeditions to northern Madagascar, expanding their knowledge of this new species.
 The findings were recently published in the open-access scientific journal Salamandra.

-During the day, Uroplatus garamaso hides on the trunk, head down, hind limbs extended, tassels clinging to the bark, making it almost impossible to detect.
+During the day, Uroplatusgaramaso hides on the tree trunk, head down, hind limbs extended, tassels clinging to the bark, making it almost impossible to detect.
 Here, geckos are viewed directly as one might (not) find them in the forest.
 Source: Dr. Mark D. Scherz, Natural History Museum of Denmark

-One of the challenges in the research work was that Uroplatus garamaso is very similar to another species, Uroplatushenkeli, and has been confused with it in the past.
+One challenge in the research effort is that Uroplatusgaramaso is very similar to another species, Uroplatushenkeli, and has been confused with it in the past.
 Dr. Jörn Köhler from the Hessian State Museum in Darmstadt explains: "This is very common among reptiles in Madagascar.
 There are many of these so-called 'cryptospecies' awaiting classification."

 Leaf-tailed geckos are masters of disguise, and Uroplatus garamaso is the best among them.
 Here, the gecko is hiding on the right side of the tree trunk.
 Image source: Dr. Mark D. Scherz, Natural History Museum of Denmark

-Through careful analysis, the author discovered some distinguishing characteristics of these two types of geckos.
+Through careful analysis, the authors discovered some distinguishing characteristics of the two geckos.
 Dr. Philip-Sebastian Gehring from the University of Bielefeld in Germany said: "The real key is that we found that the tip of the tongue of U. henkeli is black, while the tip of the tongue of U. garamaso is pink.
-The new species has a body length of 20 cm, which is slightly smaller than U. henkeli and has a narrower tail."
-TAGPH 28
+The new species has a body length of 20 centimeters, which is slightly smaller than U. henkeli and has a narrower tail."

 Here we reveal where geckos hide.
 Image source: Dr. Mark D. Scherz, Natural History Museum of Denmark